openvstorage/ovs-documentation/Internals/ALBA/selfhealing.md

 The self healing has some default parameters but these can be overridden through the ALBA CLI.

 ##### Retrieve the maintenance config
 Run the **alba get-maintenance-config** command with as option the config of the config file of the ABM Arakoon.
-(See [Arakoon config files](../../Administration/Configs/arakoon.md) for more information).
+(See [Arakoon config files](../../Administration/Configs/arakoon.md) for more information.)

 ```
 root@cmp02:~# alba get-maintenance-config --config=/opt/OpenvStorage/config/arakoon/<backendname>-abm/<backendname>-abm.cfg  --to-json